How Many People Use Subtitles? Not Just the Deaf or Hard of Hearing

 This suggests that 80% of television viewers used closed captions for reasons other than hearing loss, and that closed captions benefit many more than just those who require them for accessibility.

-When Ofcom asked participants why they use subtitles, it found that “subtitles were regarded as generally very effective in making programmes understood.”
+In an effort to determine how many people use subtitles and why, Ofcom asked participants what motivates them to use subtitles.
+Ofcom found that “subtitles were regarded as generally very effective in making programmes understood.”

 In 2006, the BBC referenced the Ofcom study and suggested that the average TV viewer could benefit from closed captions, particularly as the nature of video changes.